 3a.
 Phases, Timeline & Deliverables

-We create a detailed excel spreadsheet, giving an estimate of the time and effort we will need to develop the product (to accommodate uncertainties, we will give a minimum and maximum).
+We create a detailed excel spreadsheet, planning to estimate the time and effort we will need to develop the product (to accommodate uncertainties, we will give a minimum and maximum).

 4. Risk & Success Assessment

-The development of every complex consumer product has it’s associated risks.
-The success depends on a lot of factors, including: availability, marketing, cost-price, quality, and most importantly how much-added value it brings to the customer.
+Every development of complex consumer goods has risks.
+The success depends on a lot of factors: availability, marketing, cost-price, quality, and most importantly how much-added value it brings to the customer.

 1. Heat Dissipation